Article Translations: (Spanish)

 Why Is Head Circumference Measured?

-In babies, head circumference (the distance around the largest part of the head) can provide clues about brain development.
-If a baby's head is bigger or smaller than most other kids' or the head circumference stops increasing or increases quickly, it may indicate a problem.
+In babies, head circumference can give clues about brain development.
+If a baby's head is bigger or smaller than most other kids' or the head stops growing or grows too quickly, it may mean there is a problem.

 For example, an unusually large head may be a sign of hydrocephalus, a buildup of fluid inside the brain.
 A head that's smaller than average may be a sign that the brain is not developing properly or has stopped growing.